Abelouuu/LP2B_3GameInOne/README.md

 LP2B project realized by Abel Haller and Abdelrahim Yakhlef

+Link to download the asset package: https://we.tl/t-TE8ZcUDFAwTaXRwJ this link expires on June 27, 2026, at 7:00 p.m.

 # Mini-Games Project 3 Game In 1

 This project contains three mini-games developed in Unity.